Pretty Lace Butterfly Craft for Preschoolers

-1. Wide lace trim: Cut out a section of the pattern that will become your butterfly.
+1. Cut out a section of the cotton trim that will become your butterfly wings.

 Step 1 Step 2 Step 3